phpDocumentor/phpDocumentor/docs/PSR.md

 #### Syntax

-    @see [URI | "Type" | "FQSEN"] [<description>]
+    @see [URI | "FQSEN"] [<description>]

 #### Description

 The @see tag can be used to define a reference to other "Structural Elements" or to an URI.

-When defining a reference to another "Structural Elements" you can either provide a "Type" or refer to a specific element by appending a double colon and providing the name of that element (also called the "FQSEN").
+When defining a reference to another "Structural Elements" you can refer to a specific element by appending a double colon and providing the name of that element (also called the "FQSEN").

 A URI MUST be complete and well-formed as specified in `RFC2396 <http://www.ietf.org/rfc/rfc2396.txt>`_.